BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/README.md

 ## Package-Shipment-Automation-Using-Endevor-Exits

-Since the year 2006 a number of Endevor sites have automated package shipments, using this FTP.
+Since the year 2006 a number of Endevor sites have automated package shipments, using this FDP.

 ## Post-Ship-Scripts-for-Shipping-Endevor-to-Endevor